The FOLD Challenge

 For readers who may not read as many titles throughout the year, pick a few challenges that will enrich your reading list and your life.

-December: A Book by a Congolese and/or Sudanese Author
+May: A Book by a Brampton Author

-Download the FOLD 2024 Reading Challenge poster pdf.
+Download the 2025 FOLD Reading Challenge poster!

 Follow us on social media